visciang/mbs/README.md

 ## Components development

-While working on a component sometime it's convenient to "jump into" the toolchain of that component to manualy build/test and iterate using the very same environment used by mbs.
+While working on a component sometime is convenient to "jump into" the toolchain of that component to manualy build / test and iterate using the very same environment of mbs.

 ```sh
 mbs build shell component_xyz